publiccodeyml/publiccode.yml/schema.md

 ### Key `softwareType/isRelatedTo`

 * Type: array of strings
-* Presence: optional
+* Presence: optional (highly suggested if `type` is not `standalone`)

 If `softwareType` is not `standalone`, a list of repositories (which may or may not contain a `publiccode.yml` file) closely related to the software.

-It might be the original suite for which the software is an addon, or the repository for which the software provides the configuration files.
+It might be the original suite for which the software is an addon, or simply the repositories for which the software provides the configuration files.

 ## Section `intendedAudience`

-### Key `intendedAudience/world`

-### Key `intendedAudience/institutionType`
+### Key `intendedAudience/onlyFor`

 * Type: enumerated string or array of strings
 * Presence: optional
 * Values: see [pa-types.md](pa-types.md)
-* Example: "city"
+* Example: `"city"`

-This key defines the types of public administration which is expected to use this software.
-Public software is often specific in scope, because there is a large set of tasks that are specific to each type of administration.
+Public software could be very specific in scope, because there is a large set of tasks that are specific to each type of administration.
 For instance, many softwares that are used in schools are probably not useful in hospitals.
+If you want to explicitly mark some software as only useful to certain types of administrations, you should add them to this key.

-The list of allowed values is defined in [pa-types.md](pa-types.md), and can evolve at any time, separately from the version of this specification.
+The list of allowed values is defined in [pa-types.md](pa-types.md), and can be country-specific.

+This list can evolve at any time, separately from the version of this specification.

 ### Key `intendedAudience/countries`

-### Key `intendedAudience/license`

-## Section `localisation`
-This section is fully optional, and is only meant to include the translation of user-visible strings.

-## Section `legal`

-### Key `legal/license`

-* Type: string
-* Presence: mandatory
-* Example: `"AGPL-3.0-or-later"`

-This string describes the license under which the software is distributed.
-The string must contain a valid SPDX expression, referring to one (or multiple) open-source license.
-Please refer to the [SPDX documentation](https://spdx.org/licenses/) for further information.

-### Key `legal/mainCopyrightOwner`

-* Type: string
+* Type: array of strings
 * Presence: optional
-* Example: "City of Amsterdam"

-This string describes the entity that owns the copyright on "most" of the code in the repository.
-Normally, this is the line that is reported with the copyright symbol at the top of most files in the repo.

-It is possible to list multiple owners if required so, using an English sentence.
-It is also possible to informally refer to a community of group of people like "Linus Torvalds and all Linux contributors".

-In case it is not possible to name a main copyright owner, it is possible to omit this key; in those cases, if the repo has a authors file, you can point to it through `legal/authorsFile`.
+This key explicitly includes certain countries in the intended audience, i.e. the software was explicitly claims compliance with specific processes, technologies or laws.
+All countries are specified using lowercase
+ISO 3166-1 alpha-2 two-letter country codes.

-### Key `legal/authorsFile`
+### Key `intendedAudience/unsupportedCountries`

-* Type: string (path to file)
+* Type: array of strings
 * Presence: optional
-* Example: "doc/AUTHORS.txt"

-Some open-source softwares adopt a convention of identify the copyright holders through a file that lists all the entities that own the copyright.
-This is common in projects strongly backed by a community where there are many external contributors and no clear single/main copyright owner.
-In such cases, this key can be used to refer to the authors file, using a path relative to the root of the repository.

-### Key `legal/repoOwner`

-* Type: string
-* Presence: mandatory
-* Example: "City of Amsterdam"

-This string describes the entity that owns this repository; this might or might not be the same entity who owns the copyright on the code itself.
-For instance, in case of a fork of the original software, the `repoOwner` is probably different from the `mainCopyrightOwner`.

-## Section `maintenance`

-This section provides information on the maintenance status of the software, useful to evaluate whether the software is actively developed or not.

-### Key `maintenance/type`

-* Type: enumerate
-* Presence: mandatory
-* Values: "internal", "contract", "community", "none"

-This key describes how the software is currently maintained.
-"internal" means that the software is internally maintained by the repository owner. "contract" means that there is a commercial contract that binds an entity to the maintenance of the software;
-"community" means that the software is currently maintained by one or more people that donate their time to the project;
-"none" means that the software is not actively maintained.

-### Key `maintenance/until`

-* Type: date (YYYY-MM-DD)
-* Presence: mandatory (if the software maintenance type is not "none")
-* Example: 2019-07-01

-In case of a maintenance, this key must contain the date at which the maintenance is going to end.
-In case of community maintenance, the value should not be more than 2 years in the future, and thus will need to be regularly updated as the community continues working on the project.

-### Key `maintenance/maintainer`

-* Type: string or array of strings
-* Presence: mandatory (if there is a maintenance)
-* Example: "Linus Torvalds", "Italian Linux Group", "Acme Inc."

-This key describes the entity or entities that are currently maintaining the software.
-It can contain for instance a company name, an association name, a private person. etc.

-In case of a commercial agreement (or a chain of such agreements), specify the final entities actually contracted to deliver the maintenance.
-Do not specify the software owner unless it is technically involved with the maintenance of the product as well.

-### Key `maintenance/maintainerWebsite`

-* Type: URL
-* Presence: optional (if there is a maintenance)

-This key points to the maintainer website.
-It can either point to the main institutional website, or to a more project-specific page or website.

-### Key `maintenance/technicalContacts`

-* Type: array of objects
-* Presence: mandatory (if there is a maintenance)

-This key describes the physical point of contacts of the technical people in charge of the maintenance.
-The goal is to provide a clear contact point for contributors that need to discuss how to best implement modifications to the software.

-It MUST contain real names of individuals (eg: first name, family name) and direct e-mail addresses.
-Do NOT populate these objects using generic contact points (like mailing lists, generic "info@" email addresses) and/or generic department names (eg: "Acme Inc. Support Department").

-### Key `maintenance/technicalContacts/name`

-* Type: string
-* Presence: mandatory
-* Example: "Frank Zappa"

-This key contains the full name of one of the technical contacts.
-It must be a real person; do NOT populate this key with generic contact information, company departments, associations, etc.

-### Key `maintenance/technicalContacts/email`

-* Type: string
-* Presence: mandatory
-* Example: "frank.zappa@example.com"

-This key contains the e-mail address of the technical contact.
-It must be an email address of where the technical contact can be directly reached; do NOT populate this key with mailing-lists or generic contact points like "info@acme.inc".

-The e-mail address must not be obfuscated.
-To improve resistance against e-mail collection, use `\x64` to replace `@`, as allowed by the YAML specification.

-### Key `maintenance/technicalContacts/affiliation`

-* Type: string
-* Presence: optional
-* Example: "Acme Inc."

-This key contains an explicit affiliation information for the technical contact.
-In case of multiple maintainers, this can be used to create a relation between each technical contact and each maintainer entity.
+This key explicitly marks countries as NOT supported.
+This might be the case if there is a conflict between how software is working and a specific law, process or technology.
+All countries are specified using lowercase
+ISO 3166-1 alpha-2 two-letter country codes.

 ## Section `description`